Math major and advanced courses FAQ

 Do cross-listed courses count as graduate, for purpose of the intensive major?

-Course cross-listed as both undergraduate and graduate can be counted toward the graduate portion of the requirement.
-For example, if you take Math 380 = Math 500, it can count as a graduate course.
+Course cross-listed as both undergraduate and graduate can be counted toward the graduate portion of the requirement, if you register for them with the graduate number.
+For example, if you take Math 500 (also listed as Math 380), it can be applied toward the intensive major requirement.

 Where can I find general information about combined B.S. / M.S. degrees?